pro3d/webExamples/README.md

 ```bash
 CHANGE ALL INSTANCES OF href="/css/fileName.css" to href="/webExamples/css/fileName.css" to match the gh-pages path.
 ```
+### Finally: Commit and Push gh-pages branch.

-### I will employ a much more elegant solution ASAP, as there are hacks and tricks to make this more STREAMLINED... but I need to make the time.
+#### I will employ a much more elegant solution ASAP, as there are hacks and tricks to make this more STREAMLINED... but I need to make the time.